acceleratedscience/omgui/README.md

 # Molecular Visualization

-Visualization API to render small molecule images on the fly.
+Visualization server to render 2D and 3D small molecule images on the fly.
 See it in action: [molvis.onrender.com/demo](https://molvis.onrender.com/demo)

 <br>

-### Launch
+### Install

 ```
 pip install -r requirements.txt